DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Phase 3 conducts the risk analysis and develops the risk mitigation strategy.
 [1.12](#1.12) Apply Supply Chain Risk Management (SRM) concepts (OSG-9 Chpt 1)
 - 1.12.1 Risks associated with hardware, software, and services
-  - **Supply Chain Risk Management (SCRM)**: the means to ensure that all of the vendors or links in the supply chain are:
+  - ❄️**Supply Chain Risk Management (SCRM)**: the means to ensure that all of the vendors or links in the supply chain are:
     - reliable,
     - trustworthy,
     - reputable organizations that disclose their practices and security requirements to their business partners (not necessarily to the public)